-Effective as of July 1, 2007, we entered into a services agreement, or the "Services Agreement", with SP Corporate, an entity previously controlled by Warren G. Lichtenstein, our Chairman and Chief Executive Officer.
+Effective as of July 1, 2007, we entered into a services agreement, or the "Services Agreement", with SP Corporate, an entity previously controlled by Warren G. Lichtenstein, our Executive Chairman.
 Pursuant to the Services Agreement, SP Corporate provided the Company with certain management, consulting and advisory services.
 The Services Agreement is automatically renewable on an annual basis unless terminated by either party on any anniversary date, upon at least 30 days written notice.
 Effective January 1, 2012, SP Corporate became a wholly owned subsidiary of the Company.
 Additionally, SPH Services, a new subsidiary of the Company, was created to consolidate the executive and corporate functions of the Company and certain of its affiliates, including SP Corporate and SPLLC, and to provide such services to other portfolio companies.
 SPH Services acquired the membership interests of SP Corporate and SPLLC from Steel Partners, Ltd. ("SPL"), an affiliate of the Manager.

 In consideration of the services rendered, a fixed annual fee totaling \$310 was charged, adjustable annually upon agreement.
 Effective as of July 15, 2009, the Services Agreement was amended to provide for the provision of accounting, investor relations, compliance and other services related to our operation.
 The fee to be paid is agreed upon by SP Corporate and us from time to time.
-SP Corporate earned \$1,038 for the year ended December 31, 2011 under the Services Agreement.
+SP Corporate earned \$3,000 for the year ended December 31, 2012 under the Services Agreement.

-On each of March 26, 2010, January 24, 2011 and March 10, 2011, a special committee of the Board of Directors of HNH, composed entirely of independent directors, approved a management and services fee to be paid to SP Corporate in the amount of \$950 and \$1,950 for services performed in 2009 and 2010, respectively, and of \$1,740 for services to be performed in 2011.
-In each of 2009, 2010 and 2011 this fee was paid as consideration for the services of Warren G. Lichtenstein, as Chairman of the Board, Glen M. Kassan, as Chief Executive Officer and Vice Chairman, John J. Quicke, as Vice President and, until December 2010, as director, and Jack L. Howard and John H. McNamara, Jr., both as directors.
-In addition, in 2011 the management services fee was also paid as consideration for management and advisory services with respect to operations, strategic planning, finance and accounting, sale and acquisition activities and other aspects of the businesses of HNH.
-HNH does not have a written agreement with SP Corporate relating to the services described above.
+On each of March 26, 2010, January 24, 2011 and March 10, 2011, a special committee of the Board of Directors of HNH, composed entirely of independent directors, approved a management and services fee to be paid to SP Corporate in the amount of \$1,950 and \$1,740 for services performed in 2010 and 2011, respectively, and of \$10.982 for services performed in 2012.
+In each of 2010, 2011 and 2012 this fee was paid as consideration for the services of Warren G. Lichtenstein, as Chairman of the Board, Glen M. Kassan, as Chief Executive Officer and Vice Chairman, John J. Quicke, as Vice President and, until December 2010, as director, and Jack L. Howard and John H. McNamara, Jr., both as directors.
+In addition, in 2011 and 2012 the management services fee was also paid as consideration for management and advisory services with respect to operations, strategic planning, finance and accounting, sale and acquisition activities and other aspects of the businesses of HNH.